Importance of KOINS:

 again. you Must return to the pits, in order to exit again.

-With One Exception: when exiting your
+Exception: when exiting your

 pit box, if someone should appear in their pit box as you are leaving and you cannot

-continue, if before pit exit, you may ESC to try again.
+another driver, you may ESC to try again.

 To avoid this, cars exiting their pit